TEPID-ADAPT: Adaptive variational method for simultaneous preparation of low-temperature Gibbs and low-lying eigenstates: Variational quantum algorithms

 \section{Variational quantum algorithms}

-VQAs have four main ingredients: a parametrized quantum circuit (we will refer to this as the {\em ansatz} going forward), a cost function that can be measured on a quantum computer, a reference state, and a classical optimizer that informs the variation of the parameters in the ansatz.
-For preparing pure states, starting with a computational basis state $\ket{0\cdots 0}\bra{0\cdots 0}$, for instance, is a valid choice because all pure states that are drawn from the same Hilbert space are \textit{unitarily equivalent} to one-another, which we denote compactly as
+VQAs have four main ingredients: a parametrized quantum circuit (we will refer to this as the ansatz going forward), a cost function that can be measured on a quantum computer, a reference state, and a classical optimizer that informs the variation of the parameters in the ansatz.
+The classical optimizer could be gradient-based or gradient-free.
+VQAs, being a class of hybrid algorithms, leverage both quantum and classical resources.
+Quantum computers are used to efficiently evolve and measure observables such as the cost function and its gradients.
+These are fed to the classical optimizer, which suggests updates to the parameters in the ansatz to lower the cost function.
+For preparing pure states, starting with a computational basis state, for instance $\ket{0\cdots 0}\bra{0\cdots 0}$, is a valid choice because all pure states that are drawn from the same Hilbert space are \textit{unitarily equivalent} to one another, which we denote compactly as